 Instead of monolithic systems, modern development favors cloud and microservices architectures.
 This approach is so popular that around 85% of large organizations now use microservices to improve scalability.

 Enterprise applications are built to solve a huge range of business challenges.
 They can be internal tools that streamline operations or sophisticated platforms that face the customer.
+Common examples include:

-Even customer facing platforms like large e-commerce sites, mobile banking apps, and customer service portals are forms of enterprise applications.
+Even customer facing platforms like large e commerce sites, mobile banking apps, and customer service portals are forms of enterprise applications.
 Walmart’s legendary supply chain system is a prime example of how a powerful enterprise application can create a massive competitive advantage.
-For inspiration, browse real-world apps built with WeWeb.
+For inspiration, browse real world apps built with WeWeb.

 When done right, custom enterprise application development delivers significant business value.
 It’s about more than just building software; it’s about transforming how a business operates.